 Assist law firms and organizations in their efforts to attract and retain women lawyers

 Provide women lawyers an avenue to return to the active profession of law

 We do this by providing the necessary support, resources, training and networking to women lawyers as well as our male colleagues, and by partnering with other advocacy organizations.

 As women, we know all about giving, supporting others, and doing a great job.
 But when it comes to our careers, we need to think proactively: take.
 Take control.
 Decide where we want to be, and how we are going to get there.
 Take credit for our accomplishments.
 Take the initiative to network, and to develop business.
 Take the initiative to find diverse mentors.
 Take advantage of opportunities as they arise, especially those outside of our comfort zone.
-And yes, "Women in Law Take Cleveland" is a double entendre; we are having FUN working together to support the advancement of women in law!

 The Committees are aligned with the objectives of the Section, which are (1) mentoring; (2) networking; (3) professional and community leadership; and (4) advocacy on behalf of women lawyers.